stereokai/amok/readme.markdown

 -i, --interactive
   enable interactive mode

---client <ID | CMD>
+--client <PRESET | COMMAND>
   specify the client to spawn

---compiler <ID | CMD>
+--compiler <PRESET | COMMAND>
   specify the compiler to spawn

 -v, --verbose
   enable verbose logging mode
 ```

-You must have a client already listening on the remote debugging port when launching, or specified via the **client** option.
+A client must already listening on the same remote debugging port when
+launching, or specified with the **client** option.

-Optionally a compiler may be specified to process script sources via the **compiler** option,
+A compiler may be specified to process script sources served via the
-Any extra arguments and options following the option parsing terminator **--**, will be passed as extra options to the compiler.
-The specified compiler must have its executable available via **PATH**.
+http server with the **compiler** option, Any extra arguments and
+options following the option parsing terminator **--**, will be passed
+as extra options to the compiler.
+The specified compiler must have its
+executable available via **PATH**.

 ## Example
 1. `git clone https://gist.github.com/d58c3eecb72ba3dd0846.git examples`